graphaware/neo4j-resttest/README.md

 * `http://your-server-address:7474/graphaware/resttest/clear` to clear your database.
 No body required.
 * `http://your-server-address:7474/graphaware/resttest/assertSameGraph` to assert the state of the database.
 You need to provide a body described shortly.
 * `http://your-server-address:7474/graphaware/resttest/assertSubgraph` to assert the state of the database.
 You need to provide a body described shortly.
+* `http://your-server-address:7474/graphaware/resttest/assertEmpty` to assert the database is empty.
+You need to provide a body described shortly.

 The body where required needs to provide a Cypher CREATE statement, representing the state of the database being asserted, for example: